 In this PhD Thesis two related topics from theoretical computer science are considered.
-The first one considers Grafted Genetic Algorithms.
+The first one considers the Grafted Genetic Algorithms.
 The thesis analyzes separate, combined and partial performance of local searcher and genetic algorithm.
-On the Traveling Salesman Problem we examine the impact of hybridization a 2-opt heuristic based local searcher into the genetic algorithm.
+On the well studied Euclidean Traveling Salesman Problem we examine the impact of grafting a 2-opt heuristic based local searcher into the genetic algorithm for solving the Euclidean Traveling Salesman Problem.
 Genetic algorithm provides a diversification, while 2-opt improves intensification.
 Results on examples from TSPLIB show that this method combines good qualities from both methods applied and significantly outperforms each individual method.
-In tests we applied hybridization at various percentages of genetic algorithm iterations.
-We also studied at which iterations of the genetic algorithm to apply the hybridization.
-We applied it at random iterations, at the initial iterations, and the ending ones where the later proved to be the best.
+The experiment extension demonstrate a third generation testing on hybrid genetic algorithms where an influence of partial grafting a 2-opt local searcher into genetic algorithm was tested.

-The second topic considers the Traveling Visitor Problem.
-We consider the problem when a visitor wants to visit all interesting sites in a city exactly once and to come back to the hotel.
+The second topic considers the Traveling Visitor Problem (TVP).
+We consider the problem when visitor wants to visit all interesting sites in a city exactly once and to come back to the hotel.
 Since, the visitors use only walking trails and pedestrian zones, the goal is to minimize the traveling visitor's walk.
-A new problem the Traveling Visitor Problem is then similar to the Traveling Salesman Problem with a difference that the traveling visitors, during its visit of sites, can not fly over buildings in the city, instead visitors have to go around these obstacles.
-That means that all Euclidean distances, like those in Euclidean TSP, are impossible in this case.
-The tested benchmarks are combined from three real instances made using tourist maps of cities of Koper, Belgrade and Venice and two instances of modified cases from TSPLIB.
-We compared two methods for solving the Traveling Visitor Problem.
-In all tested cases the Koper Algorithm significantly outperforms the Naïve Algorithm for solving the TVP.
+A new problem the Traveling Visitor Problem (TVP) is then similar to the Traveling Salesman Problem (TSP) with a difference that the traveling visitors, during its visit of sites, can not fly over buildings in the city, instead visitors have to go around these obstacles.
+That means that all "air" distances, like those in a TSP, are impossible in this case.
+The state of the art algorithm for solving symmetric TSP, when we use it for solving a symmetric TVP provides solution far from optimal.
+Better solutions for TVP instances tested in the paper are provided by using our special method.